lynnmolga/final-project/README.md

-# Gene Expression Analysis Project
+# Biomarkers of NSCLC project
 This repository contains the code files and data used for a gene expression analysis project based on the GEO dataset.
 The project involves processing gene expression data and performing various analyses.
 Below, we describe the main components of this project.

 ## Project Overview